Children's Mozart Festival 2007

 ♫ Difference in sounds between violin, viola, cello & double bass (which mummy had explained to me before but I haven't heard it all to compare.
 So today I had the chance to listen to all the individual musical instruments)

 ♫ At the intermission, we went to the stage to get up close to the instruments.
-Actually....have seen it in yamaha before but today I heard the sound each instruments make and can experiment on the instruments.
+Actually....have seen it in yamaha before but today I heard the sound each instruments make and can experiment on the instruments.♫ Opera -A theatrical presentation in which a dramatic performance is set to music

 Mummy said when I've learnt to still throughout a performance, she will bring me to the SSO concerts and musicals.